Partner Sites

 Diversity

-The 2024 MBA entering class at Columbia is highly diverse with women making up 44% of enrolled students and students from minority backgrounds of US origin making 44%.
+The latest entering class at Columbia is highly diverse, with women making up 44% of those enrolled.
+By comparison, 44% of Stanford's and 45% of Harvard's 2024 MBA class are female.
+Students from minority backgrounds of US origin also make up 44% of the class body.
 Black/ African American students and Hispanic/Latinx made up 7% and 9% of the enrolled students respectively, while Asian American students made up 24%.

 Columbia University is strongly committed to DEI with a dedicated office and team.
 The university has implemented DEI policies in all of its activities and regularly conducts events and programs to enhance diversity and inclusion within the campus and in society.